MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 If you're running the project from Unity, you also need to ensure that you're calling from the UI thread.
 Otherwise, the API will always return denied.
 For more information, see [AppCallbacks class](https://docs.unity3d.com/Manual/windowsstore-appcallbacks.html) in the Unity Manual.

+For more information on setting up your project for Unity, see [configure Unity for Windows Mixed Reality](/learn/modules/learn-mrtk-tutorials/1-3-exercise-configure-unity-for-windows-mixed-reality?ns-enrollment-type=LearningPath&ns-enrollment-id=learn.azure.beginner-hololens-2-tutorials&tabs=openxr).

 ### How to make QR Code Tracking Feature work on HoloLens 2 devices?

 QR tracking is automatic on HoloLens 2, and you'll need the "webcam" capability added to your app.

 ### Where do I find the API plugin files?